FilippoHoch/ScoutHouse/README.md

 provides search filters (including season, unit, and cost band), distance-aware sorting, and pagination backed by the `/structures/search` API, with badges summarising availability and estimated costs plus links to the detail view for each entry.
+Sign in to access protected areas: `/events`, `/events/:id`, and `/structures/new` are guarded client-side and automatically refresh access tokens when the API returns `401`.
 The `/events` area introduces a creation wizard (determine details, participants/budget, suggestions) and an event dashboard with candidate management, conflict indicators, and polling-powered summaries.

 ### Calcolare e salvare un preventivo